-With security and baggage facilities to handle well over 10,000 people a day, Kai Tak Cruise Terminal is ready to smoothly handle arrivals and departures of up to four mega-sized cruise ships in a single day in recent months.
+With security and baggage facilities to handle well over 10,000 people, Hong Kong’s Kai Tak Cruise Terminal has been able to handle arrivals and departures of up to four mega-sized cruise ships in a single day in recent months.

 That’s history now, of course, as Hong Kong’s sprawling new international airport at Chek Lap Kok replaced Kai Tak a decade ago and let developers start building skyscrapers along the Kowloon shore that used to be the airport’s glide path.

-Years of construction and ambitious planning later, Kai Tak now boasts some of the largest and quietest open spaces in the city.
-On a day like today, none of the port facilities are needed, so its security scanners are shrouded with canvas covers and its shiny marble floors are scuff-free.
+Years of construction and ambitious planning later, Kai Tak now boasts some of the largest open spaces in the city.

-It’s got 540,000 square feet of office, retail and restaurant facilities and such huge open floor areas that it’s become popular for conventions and trade shows, Mr. Bent said.
+It’s got 540,000 square feet of office, retail and restaurant facilities and such huge open floor areas that it’s become popular for conventions and trade shows.
 There are multiple banquet halls that on weekends are booked solid for wedding receptions.

 And there’s one of Hong Kong’s biggest parks on the roof: a 240,000 square foot garden with vast lawns, a water garden and fountain that’s a favorite place to take wedding photos.